GTK and Python

 PyGObject is a Python package which provides bindings for GObject based libraries such as GTK, GStreamer, WebKitGTK, GLib, GIO and many more.

-It supports Linux, Windows and macOS and works with Python 2.7+, Python 3.5+, PyPy and PyPy3.
+It supports Linux, Windows, and macOS and works with Python 3.8+ and PyPy3.
 PyGObject, including this documentation, is licensed under the LGPLv2.1+.

 If you want to write a Python application for GNOME or a Python GUI application using GTK, then PyGObject is the way to go.
-For more information on specific libraries check out the Python GTK 3 Tutorial and the Python GI API Reference.
+For tutorials, please see the Tutorials section of the PyGObject documentation as well as the tutorials in the GNOME Developer documentation, and reference the GNOME Python API.

 PyGObject API

-You can view the API Reference for the PyGObject at http://lazka.github.io/pgi-docs/
+You can view the API Reference for the PyGObject at the GNOME Python API Docs.

 A Hello World app